 Raycasting

-Explore the idea of shooting a ray through the mouse into the scene by clicking on this renderer:
+To figure out which locations the mouse is over, we walk along this ray and see what it intersects.
+This technique is called raycasting.
+Explore the idea of casting a ray through the mouse into the scene by clicking on this renderer:

 The mouse listener in this renderer walks the mouse position backward through the transformation pipeline by inverting the transformations.
 It first turns the mouse's pixel space coordinates into normalized device coordinates: